-By Friday evening she had raided my wardrobe and had dressed herself in a random selection of my clothes which were far too tight on her.
+By Friday evening she had raided my wardrobe and had dressed herself (for the family dinner) in a random selection of clothes which were far too tight on her.
 But you could tell she felt pretty, with her bright pink lipstick and her wiggling hips.
-The whole evening she barely sat down to eat and fussed and poked around the house, carrying piles of her treasures in assorted shopping bags - tomatoes from the garden, books, photo albums, a shoe, an old watch wrapped up in a sock, a scarf …
+The whole evening she barely sat down to eat, fussing and poking around the house, carrying piles of her ‘treasures’ in assorted shopping bags - tomatoes from the garden, books, photo albums, a shoe, an old watch wrapped up in a sock, a scarf …

 By the time I eventually crawled out of bed mum was unmanageable.
-She was insisting we drive her to the corner of the main road so she could go visit her old friend Nina Narodowski, (who had passed away many years ago).
-But at the same time she was convinced that I was Nina and Yasha was her husband Sam
+She was insisting we drive her to the corner of the main road, so she could visit her old friend, Nina Narodowski, who had passed away many years ago.
+At the same time she was convinced that I was Nina, and Coby was her husband, Sam Narodowski.

 By now her mind was a complete jumble.
-It was impossible to hold her back and she kept trying to escape in every way possible.
-She was very unsteady but still managed to climb over the low brick porch, and stand defiantly in the pouring rain.
-Eventually we enticed her back in but then she raced to the back door and sped outside.
-We then double locked all the doors to prevent her from running away.
-Again Mum begged me, Gil or Coby to take her to the corner.
-She looked so miserable and forlorn: ‘I’m not feeling well, please, please drive me to the corner.’
-It was difficult to refuse her in this state, so Gil (my other son) and I drove her round the block in the pouring rain.
-All the while she was trying to open the door and jump out.
+It was impossible to hold her back as she tried to escape in every way possible.
+As unsteady as she was, she managed to climb over the low brick porch, and stood defiantly in the pouring rain.
+We eventually enticed her back in, but then she charged towards the back door and sped outside.
+We then double locked all the doors.
+Mum continued to beg us to take her to her friend.
+She looked so miserable and forlorn: ‘I’m not feeling well, please, please drive me.’
+It was difficult to refuse her in this state, so Gil (my other son) and I drove her around the block in the pouring rain while I held onto her to stop her from opening the door and jumping out.

-Once home again, the begging resumed.
-She insisted we take her to the corner, this time to visit the supermarket.
+Once home, the begging resumed, but this time she insisted we take her to the supermarket on the corner.
 We decided to walk with her despite the heavy rain.
-She must have had a minor stroke because by now she could barely walk, leaning over to one side, dragging her foot slightly.
-Gil had to hold her steady with one arm around her, the other hand holding the umbrella.
+I guessed she had had a minor stroke because by now she could barely walk, leaning over to one side and dragging her foot slightly.
+Gil held her steady with one arm around her, the other hand holding the umbrella.
 I met them there with the car and she seemed to be slightly appeased.
 Home again.
-I called the weekend GP and made an appointment for her.
+I called the weekend GP and made an appointment for mum.
 We decided to give her a sedative.
-It was early evening, and she hadn't slept in two days.
-Gil coaxed her into bed.
-She was very unsteady on her feet so I lay next to her to keep an eye on her in case she got up again as she was so unsteady on her feet.
+It was early evening, and Gil coaxed her into bed.
+She was very unsteady on her feet so I lay next to her in case she decided to get up again.

 The sedative eventually worked and she slept the whole night.
 So did the household - we were all drained.

-Around 10am I brought in her brekky and she was alert, happy, and hungry.
+Around 10am I brought in her breakfast and she was alert, happy, and hungry.
 She then fell back into a deep sleep.

-I hope she’s come through the other side of mania and wakes up as her cosy, good-natured self.
+Let's hope she’s come through the other side of mania and wakes up as her old loveable self.

-Note: We suspected she had a UTI.
-Her urine sample came back positive and we started her on antibiotics.
-This could have been the reason for her mania.
+Note: We suspected she had a Urinary Tract Infection.
+Her test came back positive and we started her on antibiotics.
+This was probably the reason for her mania.